Mr. Fish

 Mr. Fish is the name of two supervillains appearing in American comic books published by Marvel Comics.
-Both versions are brothers who have gone up against the street-level heroes in New York City.
+Both versions are enemies of Luke Cage.

+The first version of the character, Mortimer Norris, was a criminal who mutated into a fish-like form after being exposed to radioactive waste.
+Norris was seemingly killed off in his first appearance, but was revealed to have survived in Power Man and Iron Fist (2017).
+The second version is Bill Norris, Norris's similarly mutated brother.

 Publication history

 The Mortimer Norris incarnation of Mr. Fish first appeared in Luke Cage, Power Man #29 (April 1975), and was created by writer Bill Mantlo and artist George Tuska.
 Initially, Luke Cage, Power Man #29 was intended to continue a storyline from the 28th issue.
 The continuation of that story was running late.
 Because of these deadline considerations, the splash page admits, this fill-in story, "No One Laughs at Mr. Fish", was created to ensure #29 hit the stands on schedule.

 The Bill Morris incarnation of Mr. Fish first appeared in Daughters of the Dragon #4 (April 2006), and was created by Justin Gray, Jimmy Palmiotti, and Khari Evans.

 Fictional character biography

 Mortimer Norris

 Mortimer Norris is a crook who discovers stolen radioactive material while on a job.
 The exposure makes him dizzy and causes him to fall into the East River.
 Norris is mutated into an amphibious fish-man with enhanced strength and establishes a Maggia branch in his area, aided by a group of thugs and his second-in-command, a dwarf named Shrike.
 As Mr. Fish, Norris battles Luke Cage and utilizes a concussive ray gun that knocks him out.
-Despite Shrike's advice to finish Cage off before he awakens, Fish waits until Cage wakes up so that he can recount his origin and master plan.
-Cage makes short work of Fish's men.
-In a desperate move, Fish rushes towards Cage with a steel girder, but Cage dodges and Fish falls off the building, seemingly dying on impact.
+Despite Shrike's advice to finish Cage off before he awakens, Mr. Fish waits until Cage wakes up so that he can recount his origin and master plan.
+Cage makes short work of Mr. Fish's men.
+In a desperate move, Mr. Fish rushes towards Cage with a steel girder, but Cage dodges and Mr. Fish falls off the building, seemingly dying on impact.
+Mr. Fish appeared alive in the All-New, All-Different Marvel relaunch.

-Mr. Fish appears alive in the All-New, All-Different Marvel relaunch.
-He warns Tombstone that Black Cat will be targeting him and his criminal empire during an upcoming gang war for control of Harlem.
-Burgeoning crime lord Alex Wilder later crashes one of Tombstone and Mr. Fish's meetings, beating Tombstone and magically banishing Fish to Hell.
-After recovering from the attack, Tombstone rescues Fish from Hell with the help of Black Talon.

-During the "Devil's Reign" storyline, Mr. Fish appears as an inmate of the Myrmidon.
-Moon Knight battles and defeats him in a prison match.

-During the "Gang War" storyline, Mr. Fish is among the villains hired by Hobgoblin to guard his hideout.
-Scorpion eventually convinces the group to turn against Hobgoblin.